 Having been around since Victorian times, Chelsea boots have evolved over time.
 This ankle-boot style is perfect for people with narrower feet and they are easy to put on with the elastic side panels.

 At this time of year, you’ll notice the shops start to bring out their new footwear ranges and every fashion retailer will feature a collection of boots.
 Biker boots are often included for a more casual look or shoe boots, shortened to shoobs, look great for a night-time look when you don’t want your toes out in heels!
+Knee high boots are also incredibly on-trend at the moment, and it is important to know how to stretch tall leather boots too.
+Find out how to stretch leather knee high boots in this guide.

 How can we discuss types of boots without mentioning good, old-fashioned Wellington boots?
 They not only look great, but serve a purpose too - keeping your feet dry of course!
 Instead of a classic green colour, now you can buy them in an array of bright colours as well as patterned ones.
 We’ve been loving our Kate Ripon High Gloss Tweed pair for when we’re walking the dog!